silnrsi/font-charis/documentation/source/markdowntest.md

 External links always specify the full URL ([Keyman](https://keyman.com), [SIL Language Technology](https://software.sil.org)).
 Relative links should point to the relevant markdown file ([This project’s About page](about.md)).

+Links to external .md files are a bit odd and require changing the extension in the source to `.rawmd` rather than `.md`.
+This prevents the extension changing to `.html`.

 Links can be specified inline, with the full link in the text, or using named references ([This project’s About page][about]).

 ## Footnotes